obrien-lab/cg_simtk_protein_folding/README.md

 ## Coarse-grained Simulation Toolkits for Protein Folding
 #### Author: [Dr. Yang Jiang](https://orcid.org/0000-0003-1100-9177)

-This is a package of scripts that are used to create coarse-grained (CG) models of proteins/ribosomes, optimize CG force field parameters and run MD simulations for protein co- and post-translational folding.
-All the scripts are ready to use when users have added the directories in `$PATH` and have granted the execution permission (`chmod +x`) for all the scripts. <br>:warning: Some of the scripts need python modules (Python 3.X) and other softerware installed prior to use.
+This is a package of scripts that are used to create coarse-grained (CG) models of proteins/ribosomes, optimize CG force field parameters, run MD simulations for protein co- and post-translational folding and analyze the folding structures.
+All the scripts are ready to use when users have added the directories (including all the child folders) in `$PATH` (add `export PATH=${PATH}:/path/to/one/child/folder/` in your `~/.bashrc` file) and have granted the execution permission (`chmod -R +x ./cg_simtk_protain_folding/`) for all the scripts.

+:warning: Some of the scripts need python modules (Python 3.X) and other softerware installed prior to use.
 Please click `Learn more` in the following script instruction tables to find detailed instruction of usage and basic theory used in the script.

 ### Table of Contents
   * [1.
 Create CG protein models and tune the force field parameters (*n*<sub>scal</sub>) for a given protein](#1-create-cg-protein-models-and-tune-the-force-field-parameters-nscal-for-a-given-protein)